-There were two main research instruments to facilitate the research to investigate the learners' perspectives towards the challenges and opportunities of learning English majors at a banking university in Vietnam oriented courses at a university in Vietnam.
+The English-written questionnaire (See Appendix) consists of 20 open-ended questions to investigate the learners' perspective towards the challenges and opportunities of business-oriented courses at a university in Vietnam.
 The questionnaire will include three sections.
 The statements in this questionnaire were adapted from the principles of curriculum development and the study of Kushner (2022).
 The questions were designed with a five-point Likert scale as the conventional five-point scale with the middle neutrality can cause indecisive judgement for the participants (Bell & Waters, 2014).
 The scale is categorized as (1) Strongly Disagree, (2) Disagree, (3) Neutral, (4) Agree, and (5) Strongly Agree.
 The quantitative data are quantified into 1-2-3-4-5 with the assumption of equal intervals among the score in the scale.